 - They are more expensive but completely worth it.

 - Older children using trailers tend to get bored with such passive transport.
-That’s why the alternative of Co-pilot trailers.
+That’s why the alternative of Co-pilot trailers is a better one.

 Trailer Features: Trailers offer a range of features, including cargo storage; reclining seats; the ability to convert the trailer to a stroller, a jogger or to be towed while skiing; recessed helmet pockets; and different-sized wheels.

 Advantages of Co-pilot Trailer Bike

 Co-Pilot trailers can be even a better choice for older children.

 - Kids from 4-6 find more joy since they can also help to pedal.

 - Easy access to talk

 - They are easy to attach to most adult bicycles and often feature quick-release adjustable seat posts for easy in and out.

 - It allows adjusting the seat and handlebar heights to ensure your children ride comfortably as they grow.